jorwoods/tableau_articles/refresh_objects.md

 these off hand, but I do know some attributes of the items that I can use to filter down to the item I need.
 First I'll build a collection of the item types and attributes I need to filter on.
 I will create a dictionary of the refreshable items, with the filters I need to find the item.
+Below is a few examples of different ways to filter the items.

 ```python